Selective Invoice Finance is a hybrid type of invoice finance

 How it Works

 Instead of borrowing against all customers on your sales ledger, you would only choose those you want to fund and commit them to the facility.
-Once a customer is committed, you must give all invoices for that customer to the selective invoice finance lender.
+Once you commit a customer to the facility, you must give all invoices for that customer to the selective invoice finance lender.
 You will receive two payments from the lender.
-The first payment will be the initial bulk payment against the total invoice value, which is known as the pre-payment percentage.
+The first payment will be the initial bulk payment against the total invoice value, known as the pre-payment percentage.
 The second payment is the remainder of the invoice, minus the agreed upon fee.
-This is known as the residual balance.
+This is the residual balance.
 Your customer will pay the lender back directly.
 The basic steps of Selective Invoice Finance are below:

 - Initially, you will submit the invoices you would like to fund to the selective invoice finance lender.